-The John Pappajohn Entrepreneurial Certificate Program
+The Pappajohn Entrepreneurial Certificate Program

-The John Pappajohn Entrepreneurial Certificate Program is designed for the aspiring student entrepreneur and is ideal for students who would someday like to own and operate a business of their own.
+The Pappajohn Entrepreneurial Certificate Program is designed for the aspiring student entrepreneur and is ideal for any student who someday would like to own and operate a business of his/her own.
 Students will be able to explore a new business idea, conduct market research, prepare marketing and financial plans, and learn basic skills on how to own, operate, and manage the business.